gap-system/GapWWW/Contacts/People/Council/council.md

 The GAP Council, consisting of a number of senior mathematicians and computer scientists engaged in a broad spectrum of areas in computational group theory, was formed in 1995 to provide broad policy advice for the future development of GAP.
-It serves as an editorial board, but its interests extend more broadly, to include enhancing recognition not only of GAP itself but also of the whole field of computational group theory.
+It served as an editorial board for GAP packages until 2024, but its interests extend more broadly, to include enhancing recognition not only of GAP itself but also of the whole field of computational group theory.
 This larger role means, in particular, that if you become aware of ways in which the Council can